Civil-rights litigation setting with emergency lights

 Our counter:

-We reconstruct the scene with forensic evidence — trajectory analysis, body-cam timestamps, and witness geometry — to test whether the claimed fear was objectively reasonable.
-Science, not narratives, decides.
+We reconstruct the scene with forensic evidence, body-cam timestamps, medical records, and witness geometry to test whether the claimed fear matches the objective record.

 Their argument: